Making Organic Food Affordable (or even free!)

 Making Organic Food Affordable is not a bunch of hype.
-And I'm not promising it won't take some time, energy, and patience on your part, especially if you want to eat organic for free.
+And I'm not promising it won't take some time, energy, or patience on your part, especially if you want to eat organic for free.

-But it's possible and I'd love to show you how to make organic food affordable in your own home!
+But it IS possible and I'd love to show you how to make organic food affordable in your own home.

 Making Organic Food Affordable is exactly what I've been waiting for.
 Tara knows how to tell it like it is without beating around the bush and yet she delivers her message in such a way that excites and encourages.
 I was inspired by Tara to plan, prep and refine our everyday food purchases and choices immediately.
 It didn't overwhelm me like other foodie ebooks have, but rather, got me antsy to start today.
 Her savvy shopping tips are practical and easy to begin implementing.
 I love that she asks questions and makes you think about the why behind whole foods.
 Not only why she thinks it's beneficial to embrace them, but why YOU want to embrace them, what is YOUR reasoning.
 This ebook is changing my life, the way I see food and how I am feeding my kiddos.